clue/reactphp-term/README.md

 ### ControlCodeParser

-The `ControlCodeParser(ReadableStreamInterface $input)` class can be used to parse any control code byte sequences when reading from an input stream and it only returns its plain data stream.
+The `ControlCodeParser(ReadableStreamInterface $input)` class can be used to parse any control code byte sequences (ANSI / VT100) when reading from an input stream and it only returns its plain data stream.
 It wraps a given `ReadableStreamInterface` and exposes its plain data through the same interface.